aaronlindsay879/TrimpScripts/README.md

 Will notify you again when done with farming items or 10 stacks for maps

+**EASY INSTALL click here: https://raw.githubusercontent.com/slivermasterz/TrimpScripts/master/notificationInstall.js** (the Monkeys will detect this and prompt you to install it)

 ----Trimps Scripts----
 My personal script for filler runs with AT.
 Script is written for running to Zone 515 with